Photography is inherently fragmentary,

 When Robert Adams took up

 Watergate.
-That the “establishment” was an empty shell seemed not opinion but
+That the “establishment” was an empty shell seemed not a stance but

-irrefutable fact, and exposing the mainstream's perfidy became an act of
+irrefutable fact.
+Exposing the perfidy of the status quo was an act of

 conscience.
-It is not hard to imagine Adams, who had been a teen-ager amid the
+It's not hard to imagine Adams, who spent his boyhood amid the

-pre-sprawl grandeur of the Rocky Mountains, looking with horror and contempt at
+pre-sprawl grandeur of the Rocky Mountains, looking with grief and contempt at

-its degradation and photographing the overdevelopment as a way of condemning
+its degradation.
+Depicting the rampant development was a way of condemning

-Adams an iconoclast—it was, in fact, more in the tradition of Lewis Hine’s
+Adams an iconoclast—in fact, it was squarely in the tradition of Lewis Hine’s

-photographic campaign against child labor—but Adams's inclusion in New
+photographic campaign against child labor—but his inclusion in New

-with the insurrection.
-And his pictures did seem to share a similar ethos.
+Topographics put him squarely among the insurrection.
+And his pictures did appear to share a similar ethos.
 Not

-Indeed, regarding beauty, Adams is something of a latter-day romantic.
+Indeed, regarding beauty, Adams turns out to be something of a latter-day romantic.
 On this point he has been especially eloquent.
 Far from “eschewing” beauty, he has pursued it throughout his career, as he explained in the title essay of his book, Beauty in Photography:

 “[T]he word beauty is in practice unavoidable.
 Its very centrality accounts, in fact,